-Join Dermot O' Connor for an in-depth discussion in this video Counterpose/torque, part of Foundations of Drawing Cartoon Characters for Animation.
+Join Dermot O' Connor for an in-depth discussion in this video Counterpose/torque, part of Animation Foundations: Drawing Cartoon Characters.

 - Our next rule of thumb is the idea of counterpose or torque.
 So here's a character with none at all.
 He's just standing there front on.
 There's nothing really interesting happening here.
 This is your classic model sheet pose where, if you're building your character, this is usually the kind of pose you want.
 But if you're doing something that's dynamic in action, you don't want this.
 So let's see first of all what's going on under the skin.
 So here we can see the hips and the waist as I imagine them as two little cardboard tubes and they're connected by the vertical spine.